zhiqiangzhongddu/Data-Science-Interview-Questions-and-Answers-General-/README.md

 #### Q55 What do you understand by Recall and Precision?

 #### Q56 How will you find the right K for K-means?
+    No any other way just do experiment on instance dataset, see the result of different K, find the better one.

 #### Q57 Why L1 regularizations causes parameter sparsity whereas L2 regularization does not?